 I didn’t start buying comics until the mid-60’s, and I occasionally got flack from total strangers about my parents allowing me to read them.

-rgcviper almost 6 years ago
+rgcviper about 6 years ago

 Love Her Madly by the Doors comes to mind here …